 Test Formats for Students with Disabilities

-Students do not need to have College Board approval to use nonstandard test materials when they take the PSAT 8/9.
-Note that students who use accommodations to take the PSAT 8/9 will be required to apply for College Board approval to use accommodations when they take other College Board assessments, including, but not limited to, the SAT, PSAT/NMSQT, PSAT 10, and AP Exams.
+Students don't need to have College Board approval to use accommodated test materials when they take the PSAT 8/9.
+Students who use accommodations to take the PSAT 8/9 will be required to apply for College Board approval to use accommodations when they take other College Board assessments, including, but not limited to, the SAT, PSAT/NMSQT, PSAT 10, and AP Exams.

 The following formats can be ordered online:

 - Reader's script